zero2one/HAMmP/documentation/Installation/Homebrew.md

 brew install wget
 ```

 > Note: This will also install openssl.
-This is needed for PHP 5.6.

 ## pkg-config